-Potential Implementation Actions for the Ohio Manufacturers Council CAREER PATHWAY DEVELOPMENT: Define 20 statewide and 35 regional manufacturing career pathways, including occupational outlooks and required skills and education - Hold focus groups with manufacturers to verify career pathways by occupational families - · Identify and map education and training programs throughout the state that support these manufacturing career - Analyze and identify the current education supply for these pathways - Develop tailored regional career pathways maps for the two Industry Workforce Alliance Pilots and five of the DOL TAACCCT-funded programs with crossover to the 20 occupations identified under this project PROMOTING CAREER PATHWAYS: Create a toolkit complete with informational and promotional materials for each of the identified manufacturing pathways - Organize a statewide Manufacturing Career Pathways Ambassador initiative that identifies individuals working in manufacturing careers who are willing to speak to various groups about their own pathways - Develop a roster of Manufacturing Career Pathways Ambassadors with sufficient representation to reach every middle school, high school, career and technical center, community college, university, and local Workforce Investment Board - · Launch a functional website that highlights opportunities in manufacturing (highlighting lightweighting and other growing manufacturing sectors), presents career pathways information, links to relevant education and training programs, links to OhioMeanslobs, and a "matchmaking" portal where organizations or individuals may request services from an Ambassador - Partner with the Ohio Department of Education, Board of Regents, Ohio Department of Job and Family Services, local Workforce Investment Boards, and K-12 district superintendents to incorporate career pathways maps into the counselor preparation program; ensure that all institutions receive information about the website, Ambassador program, and toolkit - Develop a grass roots marketing campaign to increase awareness of manufacturing careers among Ohioans.
-Implementation projected will likely be modeled after another successful Ohio industry strategy; the Insurance Industry Resource Council (IIRC).
+Potential Implementation Actions for the Ohio Manufacturers Council CAREER PATHWAY DEVELOPMENT:

+Define 20 statewide and 35 regional manufacturing career pathways, including occupational outlooks and required skills and education - · Hold focus groups with manufacturers to verify career pathways by occupational families - Identify and map education and training programs throughout the state that support these manufacturing career pathways - · Analyze and identify the current education supply for these pathways - Develop tailored regional career pathways maps for the two Industry Workforce Alliance Pilots and five of the DOL TAACCCT-funded programs with crossover to the 20 occupations identified under this project PROMOTING CAREER PATHWAYS: Create a toolkit complete with informational and promotional materials for each of the identified manufacturing pathways - Organize a statewide Manufacturing Career Pathways Ambassador initiative that identifies individuals working in manufacturing careers who are willing to speak to various groups about their own pathways - Develop a roster of Manufacturing Career Pathways Ambassadors with sufficient representation to reach every middle school, high school, career and technical center, community college, university, and local Workforce Investment Board - Launch a functional website that highlights opportunities in manufacturing (highlighting lightweighting and other growing manufacturing sectors), presents career pathways information, links to relevant education and training programs, links to OhioMeansJobs, and a "matchmaking" portal where organizations or individuals may request services from an Ambassador - Partner with the Ohio Department of Education, Board of Regents, Ohio Department of Job and Family Services, local Workforce Investment Boards, and K-12 district superintendents to incorporate career pathways maps into the counselor preparation program; ensure that all institutions receive information about the website, Ambassador program, and toolkit - Develop a grass roots marketing campaign to increase awareness of manufacturing careers among Ohioans.
+Implementation projected will likely be modeled after another successful Ohio industry strategy: the Insurance Industry Resource Council (IIRC).
 The Governor's Office of Workforce Transformation has engaged the IIRC to provide LIFT with a real-life example of this work in action across Ohio's Insurance industry.
-CEOs from Governor Kasich's insurance industry task force quickly came to a similar road block; a dire need to create a message about careers to draw the workforce to their doors.
+CEOs from Governor Kasich's insurance industry task force quickly came to a similar road block: a dire need to create a message about careers to draw the workforce to their doors.
 The insurance CEOs developed and are executing a state-wide strategy to market their career pathways and will share their challenges and successes.
+For more information please see lift.technology or contact LIFT Education & Workforce Director Emily DeRocco at ederocco@lift.technology.